Cybereason-Backlog/gsoc-tools/emotet-locker/README.md

-# about
+# About
-This tool grabs the mutex that emotet 1st stage binary gains in advance and prevents further activities by it. this just reduces the risk of infection on the windows devices.
+This tool grabs the mutex that emotet 1st stage binary gains in advance and prevents further activities by it. this just reduces the risk of infection on the windows devices.</br>

+What is the important is that this tool is to reduce the risk of infection against <u><b>the a certain variant of Emotet 1st stage executable.</b></u></br>
+This tool is not able to guarantee the effective against in the future variants because Emotet developer is possible to change it.</br>

-# how to install
+# How to install
 copy binary bin\emotet-locker.exe (x86) or bin\x64\emotet-locker.exe to somehwere on the machine and configure as runs only once when device is booted.

 * Distribution and configuration via GPO is possible for enterprise usage.
 * Configuring taskscheduler is recommended on personal user if single PC is shared with multiple users
 * Source code is also avilable, you can build it if necessary.

-# hash of binary
+# Hash of binary
 79c2c400dd5b2653f1d7d11a8c3978c276a467c2be657802ac5138c426e1cb39  bin/emotet-locker.exe
 156259759450fcc4011b4023b6065352d3fab745ed6021ffb54bb8d063cb7eeb  bin/x64/emotet-locker.exe

-# history
+# History
 Jan 24, 2020 - Fixed bug of mutex name generation in some cases and added another mutex rule.</br>
 Thanks @gorimpthon (https://twitter.com/gorimpthon/) for your feedback</br>
 Jan 14, 2020 - Revised License text and removes dependencies of VC runtime</br>